Multi-component states for trapped spin-1 Bose-Einstein Condensates in the presence of magnetic field: Variational Method

-Now applying Eq.\ref{eq:app3} one can find the parameter $\mu'$ for different values of $\zeta_m$.
+Now applying Eq.\ref{eq:app3} one can find the parameter $\mu'$ (see $\mu'_{eff}$ expression in Eq.\ref{eq:app6}) for different values of $\zeta_m$.
 Note that, as $\mu'_{1}=\mu'_{-1}$ (see Eq.\ref{eq:app6}) the matching points are the same for these two components, i.e., $\zeta_{1}^{mat}=\zeta_{-1}^{mat}$.
 Thus, the total energy (Eq.\ref{eq:rev10}) for the PM state becomes only a function of the matching points.

-Note that, from a physical perspective, the high-density expressions of $u_0$ and $u_{\pm1}$ were found by getting rid of the kinetic terms in the Eq.\ref{eq:rev13}-\ref{eq:rev14}.
+From a physical perspective, the high-density expressions of $u_0$ and $u_{\pm1}$ were found by getting rid of the kinetic terms in the Eq.\ref{eq:rev13}-\ref{eq:rev14}.
 So the high-density expressions given in Eq.\ref{eq:app4} are true as long as all the sub-components are in the high-density region.
 If we focus on the case presented in the article, for $p'=0.01$ and $q'=0.3$, near T-F radius the $u_{\pm 1}$ sub-component does not follow the high-density expressions.
 As a result, one can neglect the derivative term in Eq.\ref{eq:rev13} but cannot neglect the same in Eq.\ref{eq:rev14}.
-This precisely makes the multi-component stationary states beyond the reach of T-F approximation as long as the sub-components are multi-modal in nature.
+This precisely makes the multi-component stationary states beyond the reach of T-F approximation as long as the sub-components do not follow the same spatial distribution.

 Precisely because of the reason stated above one has to shift the focus toward the total density.
 So, instead of using the high-density expression $u^{in}_0$ we will use the total density expression,